mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 Adjustments to tax rates could be made based on whether individuals have verified family or friends residing within the domain zone, or if they are business owners with a registered presence in that area.

 Enabling this system would require the General Administration to establish the appropriate legal framework and authority via legislation of their district.

+## Domain Zone Application Approval

+The federal FCC will allow anyone to add applications to a domain zone types based on the commerce department business process API.

+Downstream Jurisdictions can disable applications based on local laws.
+For example, someone might provide a betting application, but betting laws are illegal by Gaming Commission locally.
+It's the downstream jurisdictions responsibility to monitor laws in their jurisdiction and ensure all apps meet the requirements.

+The applications must support all platforms to ensure interoperability, this includes native applications and web applications.

 ## Risks